 General information on the keeping of livestock

 Breeding should aim to obtain healthy animals.
 It is prohibited to breed animals in which body parts are genetically remodelled in such a way that an animal is caused pain, suffering or harm.
 Animals that have been bred for prohibited breeding purposes are not allowed to be exhibited (Art.
 30a Para.
-4 b Animal Welfare Ordinance).
+4 b Animal Protection Ordinance).
 More information on the topics of breeding and reproduction can be found under the individual species or under “Animal welfare in breeding”.

 The mishandling, neglect or unnecessary overworking of animals is also prohibited, as is the killing of animals in a manner that causes suffering.
 Many other prohibited actions are listed in Articles 16 to 21 of the Animal Protection Ordinance.